-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 6.1 What penalties may be imposed in criminal proceedings on companies?
 What penalties may be imposed on individuals?

 As explained in question 2.3, the sanctions that may be imposed under Law 4054 are administrative in nature.
 Therefore, Law 4054 leads to the imposition of administrative fines (and civil liability), but not criminal sanctions.
-That said, there have been cases where the matter had to be referred to a public prosecutor after the competition law investigation was complete.
-Bid rigging may be prosecuted under Sections 235 and following of the Turkish Criminal Code if it relates to public tenders.
-Illegal price manipulation (ie, manipulation through disinformation or other fraudulent means) can also be punished by up to two years imprisonment and a civil monetary fine under Section 237 of the Turkish Criminal Code.
+That said, there have been cases in which the matter had to be referred to a public prosecutor after the competition law investigation was complete.
+Bid-rigging may be prosecuted under Sections 235 and following of the Criminal Code if it relates to public tenders.
+Illegal price manipulation (ie, manipulation through disinformation or other fraudulent means) can also be punished by up to two years' imprisonment and a civil monetary fine under Section 237 of the Criminal Code.

 Law 4054 applies to 'undertakings' and 'associations of undertakings'.
 An 'undertaking' is defined as a single integrated economic unit that is capable of acting independently in the market to produce, market or sell goods and services.
 Law 4054 therefore applies to individuals and corporations alike if they act as an undertaking.

 The sanctions specified below may apply to individuals if they engage in business activities as an undertaking.
-Similarly, sanctions for cartel activity may also apply to individuals acting as the employees or board members/executive committee members of the infringing entities, if such individuals had a determining effect on the violation.
+Similarly, sanctions for cartel activity may also apply to individuals acting as the employees or board members/executive committee members of the infringing entities if such individuals had a determining effect on the violation.
 Apart from these, there are no sanctions specifically for individuals.

-For cartels, the Competition Board may impose a fine of up to 10% of the relevant company's Turkish turnover generated in the financial year preceding the date of the fining decision (or, if this is not available, the turnover generated in the financial year closest to the date of the fining decision).
-Employees and/or managers of an undertaking/association of undertakings who had a determining effect on the violation can also be fined up to 5% of the fine imposed upon the undertaking/association of undertakings.
+For cartels, the Competition Board may impose a fine of up to 10% of the relevant company's turnover generated in the financial year preceding the date of the fining decision (or, if this is not available, the turnover generated in the financial year closest to the date of the fining decision).
+Employees and/or managers of an undertaking/association of undertakings who had a determining effect on the violation can also be fined up to 5% of the fine imposed on the undertaking/association of undertakings.

 6.2 What penalties may be imposed in civil proceedings on companies?
 What penalties may be imposed on individuals?

 The most distinctive feature of the Turkish competition law regime is that it provides for lawsuits for treble damages.
 In this way, administrative enforcement is supplemented by private lawsuits.
-Articles 57 and following of Law 4054 entitle any party that is injured in its business or property by reason of anything forbidden in the antitrust laws to sue the violators for three times the damages plus litigation costs and attorneys' fees.
+Articles 57 and following of Law 4054 entitle any party that is injured in its business or property by reason of anything forbidden in the competition laws to sue the violators for three times the damages plus litigation costs and attorneys' fees.
 If individuals engage in business activities as an undertaking or are held responsible due to their determining effect on the violation, a lawsuit for treble damages can be brought against them.

 6.3 How are penalties in cartel cases determined?
 In deciding on the applicable penalties, will the enforcement authorities consider penalties imposed in other jurisdictions?